Odin107/FYS5429/README.md

 ## Navier-Stokes

-The `PINNs_NS` directory contains code and resources for implementing PINNs to solve the Navier-Stokes equations, which describe the motion of viscous fluid substances.
+The `Navier-Stokes` directory contains code and resources for implementing PINNs to solve the Navier-Stokes equations, which describe the motion of viscous fluid substances.
 This part of the project explores the application of PINNs to fluid dynamics problems, aiming to model and predict fluid behavior under various conditions.

 ### Key Components:

 - `PINNs_NS.py`: Main script for defining and training the PINN model for Navier-Stokes equations.
-- `PINNs_NS_Tanh.py`: A variant of the PINN model using the Tanh activation function.
-- `plot_comparison.py`: Script for plotting and comparing results from different models or configurations.
-- `figures/`: Directory for storing generated plots and figures.
-- `runtime_*.txt`: Files containing runtime performance metrics for different configurations.
+- `anal_sol.py`: Script for computing analytical solutions to the Navier-Stokes equations.
+- `NS_FEM.py`: Finite Element Method implementation for solving Navier-Stokes equations.

 ### Usage